pinterest/ktlint/documentation/snapshot/docs/rules/code-styles.md

 The existing code styles have been renamed to make more clear what the basis of the code style is.

 * The `official` code style has been renamed to `intellij_idea`.
 Code formatted with this code style aims to be compatible with default formatter of IntelliJ IDEA.
 This code style is based on [Kotlin Coding conventions](https://kotlinlang.org/docs/coding-conventions.html).
 If `.editorconfig` property `ktlint_code_style` has been set to `official` then do not forget to change the value of that property to `intellij_idea`.
-When not set, this is still the default code style of ktlint `0.49`.
+When not set, this is the default code style.
 Be aware that the default code style will be changed to `ktlint_official` in the `1.0` release.

 * Code style `android` has been renamed to `android_studio`.
 Code formatted with this code style aims to be compatible with default formatter of Android Studio.
 This code style is based on [Android's Kotlin styleguide](https://developer.android.com/kotlin/style-guide).
 If `.editorconfig` property `ktlint_code_style` has been set to `android` then do not forget to change the value of that property to `android_studio`.